How to do market research

 For example, research shows the businesses most likely to purchase business advice are younger, have higher growth rates, and intend to seek new funding.

-- Design your primary research.
 Choose methods based on your goals.
 Use interviews for deep insights, surveys for measurable data, or focus groups for group dynamics.
-Plan your questions in advance.
+Plan your questions in advance so each conversation counts.

-- Recruit research participants.
 Find people who match your target audience.
 Avoid family and friends, as you need honest feedback from people who would actually buy from you.
-Offer incentives if needed.
+Offer small incentives if needed to boost participation.

-- Collect your data.
 Execute your research plan.
 Record interviews, track survey responses, and document observations.
-The more organised you are, the easier analysis will be.
+The more organised you are during collection, the easier analysis will be.

 Market research methods explained

 Different research methods suit different goals and budgets.
-Here's when to use each approach.
+Choose the approach that fits your timeline and resources.

 - Individual interviews: Best for exploring new ideas and understanding customer motivations.
 Conduct five to ten conversations to identify patterns.
 Cost: free to low (your time plus any incentives).